The reasoning.json Protocol

 Trust Mechanisms

-3. Agent discretion — AI systems SHOULD treat reasoning.json as a signal, not gospel, and cross-reference against other data sources
+5. Agent discretion — AI systems SHOULD treat reasoning.json as a signal, not gospel

 Contribute